bradbell/xrst/sphinx/test_out/run_xrst.rst

 group_list
 **********
-It is possible to select one or more groups of sections to include in the output using this optional argument.
+It is possible to select one or more groups of pages to include in the output using this optional argument.

 #.
 The *group_list* is a comma separated list of